ethereum/EIPs/SIPS/sip-12.md

 The proposal for Dynamic gas pricing is as follows:

-- To update our centralized oracle to track both `standard` and `fast` (roughly < 5 and < 2 min respectively to confirm) gas prices and calculate a gas limit from these.
-When this number deviates from some small percentage to the limit on-chain, it must update it.
+- To initially update our centralized oracle to track both `standard` and `fast` (roughly < 5 and < 2 min respectively to confirm) gas prices and calculate a gas limit from these.
+When this number deviates from some small percentage to the limit on-chain, it must update it;
 - To update `Synthetix.sol`, adding prevention of using more gas than the gas price oracle allows above;
 - To update our centralized oracle to always use substantially more than the gas price oracle.
 Moreover, the oracle is to no longer invoke the price update lock before each update.

+> Initially the plan is to use the centralized SNX Oracle to update the gas limit on-chain, but there are plans in the works to move to a decentralized oracle in the near future.

 ## Rationale